ETIMC/Report/typst/sections/Sprint 4.typ

   caption: [Internal connectors of Controller.],
   label: <fig:sprint4Molex>,
   align: top,
-  figure(image("../images/sprint 4/molex4power.jpg", height: 15%),
+  figure(image("../images/sprint 4/molex4power.jpg", height: 20%),
-    caption: [Molex connection for power button.]), <fig:molexConnectors>, figure(image("../images/sprint 4/molex4nfc.jpg", height: 15%),
+    caption: [Molex connection for power button.]), <fig:molexConnectors>, figure(image("../images/sprint 4/molex4nfc.jpg", height: 20%),
-    caption: [NFC pinheader connection.]), <fig:nfcHeader>
+    caption: [NFC pinheader connection.]), <fig:nfcHeader>,
+    placement: top
 )

 === Multiplexer, potentiometers and LDR <potsprint4>
 An issue arose concerning the functionality of the potentiometers when mounted in conjunction with other components, specifically the LDR.
 In this configuration, neither the potentiometers nor the LDR functioned as intended.
 The potentiometer readings had floating values, and the LDR failed to detect any significant changes in light levels.
 Given that these components were all connected through the multiplexer, it was hypothesized that the root cause of the malfunction might have been inadequate grounding of the multiplexer's unused input channels– which was found to be essential for proper functionality @sec:potsSprint2.

-=== Ordering PCBs
+=== Ordering PCBs <sec:orderingPCBS>
 To support cooperative experimentation and play (Requirement 1, @table:usabilityRequirements), a second Controller, and thus a new PCB, was required.
 Having experienced the pitfalls of manual PCB fabrication (@sec:PCBsprint3), the team chose to have the new PCB professionally manufactured through JLCPCB @jlcpcbcom_pcb_2025, a service chosen for its reputability and competitive pricing.
 Reviewing the PCB order, both engineers at JLCPCB and the team’s own inspections uncovered several design issues: missing solder masks, incorrectly routed traces, and a misplaced footprint, which were promptly corrected prior to production.

 Beyond simply offloading board etching, professional fabrication brought several practical advantages.
 First, the PCBs were made double-sided with a silkscreen layer on both faces, providing clear labels for component placement and orientation, greatly simplifying assembly.
 Second, JLCPCB handled all hole drilling and via formation, eliminating the most labor-intensive steps from the workflow.
 Finally, the boards had a thin factory-applied flux layer, which improved solderability and joint quality.

 == Decorations for the Chassis <sec:decorations>
-Previous user testing indicated that the target group preferred a more playful and engaging design, expressing interest in additional visual elements such as LEDs and the use of vibrant colors (@sec:sprint2test,).
-Participants had also requested clearer labeling on the chassis to provide immediate feedback regarding the function of the various switches and potentiometers.

-To improve engagement (Requirement 11, @table:usabilityRequirements), a design plan was formulated, involving decorating the chassis using vinyl stickers.
-However, testing this approach on a 3D-printed lid yielded unsatisfactory results (@fig:vinyl).
-Concurrently, vector graphics were created for the purpose of printing vinyl stickers (@fig:topDesign).

 #subpar.grid(
   columns: (auto, auto),
-  caption: [Lid Designs.],
+  caption: [Lid designs.],
   label: <fig:designTop>,
   align: top,
   gutter: 30pt,
-  figure(image("../images/sprint 4/vinyl.jpg", height: 31%),
+  figure(image("../images/sprint 4/vinyl.jpg", height: 21%),
-    caption: [Lid with vinyl.]), <fig:vinyl>, figure(rect(image("../images/sprint 4/top-design.svg", height: 30%), radius: 1mm),
+    caption: [Lid with vinyl stickers.]), <fig:vinyl>, figure(rect(image("../images/sprint 4/top-design.svg", height: 20%), radius: 1mm),
-    caption: [Lid Design in SVG format.]), <fig:topDesign>
+    caption: [Lid design in SVG format.]), <fig:topDesign>,
+    placement: bottom
 )

+Previous user testing indicated that the target group preferred a more playful and engaging design, expressing interest in additional visual elements such as LEDs and the use of vibrant colors (@sec:sprint2test,).
+Participants had also requested clearer labeling on the chassis to provide immediate feedback regarding the function of the various switches and potentiometers.

+To improve engagement (Requirement 11, @table:usabilityRequirements), a design plan was formulated, involving decorating the chassis using vinyl stickers.
+However, testing this approach on a 3D-printed lid yielded unsatisfactory results (@fig:vinyl).
+Concurrently, vector graphics were created for the purpose of printing vinyl stickers (@fig:topDesign).

 == Testing <sec:test4>
 The fourth round of user testing consisted of observing how participants interacted with a functional assembled Controller (@fig:sprint4TestSetup).
 However, as previously discussed in @potsprint4, issues with the multiplexer prevented the potentiometers and the automatic NFC reader sensor from working correctly.
 To make the NFC reader work, one of the interactive buttons was reconfigured to manually activate it.
 The potentiometers were disabled.
 The test was conducted at Rosengårdskolen @rosengardskolen_velkommen_nodate and involved four individual participants from the 5th grade.
 Each session lasted approximately seven minutes.
 A/B testing, think-aloud methodology, and unstructured interviews were employed.